 Ms. Hayes is a member of the American Bar Association’s Section of Antitrust Law and has contributed to the ABA’s Annual Review of Antitrust Law Developments and Telecom Antitrust Handbook.
-She is the Managing Editor of the ABA’s Cartel & Joint Conduct Review, as well as the Young Lawyer Representative for the ABA Antitrust Section Joint Conduct Committee.
+She is the Young Lawyer Representative for the ABA Antitrust Section Health Care & Pharmaceuticals Committee.

 While in law school, Ms. Hayes worked as a law clerk at the Federal Trade Commission in Commissioner Joshua Wright’s office and in the Mergers I Division of the Bureau of Competition.
 Prior to and during law school, Ms. Hayes worked as an economist at the U.S. Bureau of Economic Analysis on the national income and product accounts.